raylu/tchux/README.md

 ## About
 **Name:** Tchux

-**Base** No existing distribution — made from scratch, with a retro spirit.
+**Base:** No existing distribution — made from scratch, with a retro spirit.

 **Architecture:** 64-bit (x86_64)